 It is in the small towns in Japan, they say—well, I say—where the real Japan resides.
 But in a country with literally hundreds of them—small towns, this is—where do you even begin?

-The good news is that many of these places aren’t out in the Japan countryside, but are accessible from larger towns and cities, even on a day trip if that your thing.
-The better news is that you’ll find wonderful exemplars all over Japan, at least if you continue reading and use my experience as your guide.
+The good news is that many of these places aren’t out in the Japanese countryside, but are accessible from larger towns and cities, even on a day trip if that’s your thing.
+The better news is that you’ll find wonderful examples in places all over Japan, at least if you continue reading and use my experience as your guide.

 My Favorite Small Towns in Japan